cetz-package/cetz/src/lib/plot/line.typ

 /// })
 /// ```)
 ///
-/// - ..x (number): X axis values to add a line at
+/// - ..x (float): X axis values to add a line at
+/// - min (auto,float): Y axis minimum value or auto to take the axis minimum
+/// - max (auto,float): Y axis maximum value or auto to take the axis maximum
 /// - axes (array): Name of the axes to use for plotting, note that not all
 ///                 plot styles are able to display a custom axis!
 /// - style (style): Style to use, can be used with a palette function
 /// - label (none,content): Legend label to show for this plot.
 #let add-vline(..x,
+               min: auto,
+               max: auto,
                axes: ("x", "y"),
                style: (:),
                label: none,